LeilaZa/HyperParameter-Optimization/README.md

 This paper will help users to improve their machine learning models by optimizing their models' hyper-parameter automatically.

 ## Paper
-Search Algorithms for AutomatedHyper-Parameter Tuning in Machine Learning [paper link](https://arxiv.org/pdf/2104.14677.pdf)
+Search Algorithms for Automated Hyper-Parameter Tuning in Machine Learning [paper link](https://arxiv.org/pdf/2104.14677.pdf)

 ## Implementation